The Responsible Seafood Conference

 - Animal Health & Welfare

 The 21st edition of the Global Seafood Alliance’s signature event, GOAL: The Responsible Seafood Conference, will be held at the Fairmont Olympic Hotel in Seattle, USA, from Oct.
 3 to 6, 2022.
-Though the in-person event has grown from less than 100 attendees at the inaugural Global Shrimp Outlook for Leadership in 2001 to upward of 500 today, the mission remains the same — to provide a pre-competitive space for seafood thought leaders to put day-to-day business aside to learn, network and socialize.
-Registration is open.
-Register now to save $600 before rates go up on July 15.
+Though the in-person event has grown from less than 100 attendees at the inaugural Global Shrimp Outlook for Leadership in 2001 to upward of 500 today, the mission remains the same — to provide a pre-competitive space for seafood thought leaders in both aquaculture and wild-capture fisheries to put day-to-day business aside to learn, network and socialize.
+Celebrating its 25th anniversary this year, GSA was founded as the Global Aquaculture Alliance at a World Aquaculture Society meeting in Seattle on Feb.
+21, 1997.
+Register now to save $600 before rates go up on Sept.
+10.

 Global Seafood Alliance on Social Media